 Here are some steps you can complete to keep your house safe:

-- Every home with at least one natural gas furnace, connected garage or fireplace requires a carbon monoxide alarm.
-You should have a detector on all levels of your home, in addition to the basement and garage.
+- Every home with at least one gas furnace, connected garage or fireplace needs to have a carbon monoxide alarm.
+You should have an alarm on all levels of your home, in addition to the basement and garage.
 You also should have one installed inside or outside of every bedroom.
-Don’t use a carbon monoxide alarm in your residence?
+Aren’t using a carbon monoxide system in your residence?

 Call D.A.
 Bennett Service Experts at 518-205-3324 to buy one.
 Ask our Experts about our economical Wi-Fi carbon monoxide detectors.

-- If you presently own a carbon monoxide system, frequently check or replace the batteries.
-You should test batteries every 90 days, and buy a new detector every three to five years.
+- If you currently use a carbon monoxide system, frequently check or put in new batteries.
+You should test batteries every season, and buy a new detector every three to five years.

-- If your carbon monoxide alarm alerts you to danger, leave your residence immediately and dial 911.
+- If your carbon monoxide alarm alerts you to danger, leave your house immediately and dial 911.

-Protect Your Loved Ones with Support from D.A.
+Keep Your Family Safe with Support from D.A.
 Bennett Service Experts

-Carbon monoxide doesn’t have to be scary, and with the proper steps your family can be guarded from the hazardous gas.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your house can be guarded from the hazardous gas.
 Take the necessary steps and call D.A.
 Bennett Service Experts at 518-205-3324 to learn more.